1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ### Historical Drafts

 This file informs the logistic regression that models how other teams in your league are predicted to pick.
-Ideally, it should be a reformatted download of your league's draft history.
+Ideally, it should be a reformatted download of your league's draft history for previous years.
+For example, [Sleeper](https://docs.sleeper.com/) provides an API for accessing draft histories.

 The following columns are required: